-I am living.
-I am indeed living.
 I am living a full life, an active life, a meaningful life, and a busy life.
-But a piece of me is broken.

 My brain is broken.

-My brain is wired in a way that doesn’t work as well as it should.
-My brain doesn’t do its normal brain business in a way that’s helpful or necessary for the basic activities of living.
-So I spend every day of my life making adjustments to accommodate and manage the messages my brain delivers.
+My brain doesn’t do simple and normal brain business in a way that’s helpful or necessary to maintain the basic activities of living.
+So I spend every day making adjustments to accommodate and manage the messages my brain delivers.

 To me, that’s a broken system.

-I know that other people living with struggle don’t describe themselves as broken.
+I know other people living with struggle don’t describe themselves as broken.
 And that’s okay.

 Everyone living with anything creates language that best describes their situation.
 Everyone has semantics they are inspired by and everyone has semantics they hate.